Aastha-1605/Vyorius-drone-operations-analytics/README.md

 - mission distance/duration
 - payload utilization

-Holdout POC performance on this synthetic dataset:
+Holdout POC performance on this dataset:
 - **ROC-AUC: 0.987**
 - **Accuracy: 0.990**

-These values should be presented as a **proof of concept on synthetic data**, not real production performance.

 ### 2. AI-Assisted Mission Scheduling
 Instead of claiming an autonomous scheduler, the project builds a **risk-scoring layer**.
 Each candidate mission gets a pre-flight risk score from: